kyleheddon/CSC_4370_project1/README.md

 ```
 ./sync.rb
 ```
-It will as you for your password.
+It will as you for your codd password.
 Enter it, then check your codd page at http://codd.cs.gsu.edu/~[your codd username]/project_1/